Lakshmihulkoti/-M2-EmbSys-/Simple embedded system.c/README.md

 * Microcontroller: The main and important part of this traffic system is the microcontroller.The microcontroller is connected to all of these sensors.
 The controller detects and regulates the traffic system using these sensors.
 * the main heart of this traffic system is microcontroller .
 * IR sensors are connected to the port of the microcontroller and traffic lights are connected to port of the microcontroller.
+*  If there is traffic on road then that particular sensor output becomes logic 0 otherwise logic 1
 *  If microcontroller receives logic 0 from any of the IR sensors, then we have to give green light signal to that road and gives red traffic signal to  all other roads.
 * so ,Here continuously we have to monitor the IR sensors to check for the traffic.
 *  we have to place these IR pair in such a way that when we place an obstacle infront of this IR pairs,IR sensor should be able to receive the IR rays